 Ecology and Conservation

-These birds are vital seed dispersers, which helps new forest growth.
+These birds are vital seed dispersers and help to foster new forest growth.
 They are also food for larger predators.

 Austin, G. 1961.
 Birds of the World.
 Golden Press, Inc., New York.